fylgja/site/src/guides/postcss.md

 Fylgja works really wel with PurgeCSS.
 And almost does not needed any config to work with Fylgja.

-Sadly PurgeCSS does remove any pseudo states without any prefix.
+Sadly PurgeCSS does remove any pseudo states without any prefixes.
 So things like `:any-link` will get removed.

 To avoid this simply make sure the add the following regex to your safelist.